Althinect/enum-permission/README.md

 # Laravel Enum Permissions

-A Laravel package that generates and manages permissions using PHP enums, making permission handling more type-safe and maintainable.
+A Laravel package to easily generate enums using Models

 ## Requirements